-Both visual cues and instructions to prepare to act distorted timing performance and therefore, our tasks demonstrated sensitivity to the effects reported in past research.
-Both the effects of visual cues and preparation to act are consistent with a general increase in alertness - there was little support for either location specific or action-specific effects.
-For example, both central and peripheral cues led to an overall overestimation effect relative to a no cue condition.
-There was little support for timing starting sooner in the central cue condition compared to the peripheral cue as we might expect if a peripheral cue delayed the closing of an attentional control switch.
+Both visual cues and instructions to prepare to act distorted timing performance, and therefore, our tasks demonstrated sensitivity to the effects reported in past research.
+Both the effects of visual cues and preparation to act are consistent with a general increase in alertness-there was little support for either location-specific or action-specific effects.
+For example, both central and peripheral cues led to an overall overestimation effect relative to a no-cue condition.
+There was little support for timing starting sooner in the central cue condition compared with the peripheral cue as we might expect if a peripheral cue delayed the closing of an attentional control switch.
 Similarly, when instructed to prepare to act, overestimation was similar in magnitude across the push and pull conditions.
-Comparing the 2 manipulations, effect sizes were larger for visual cues (e.g., central vs no cue; Cohen's d_z =-0.74 (95% HDI [-1.07, -0.44]) compared to action preparation (e.g., push vs no action; Cohen's d_z = 0.36, 95% HDI [0.11, 0.62])) perhaps illustrating a more central role for visual information in timing in this context.
+Comparing the two manipulations, effect sizes were larger for visual cues (e.g., central vs. no-cue; Cohen's $d{z} = -0.74$ , 95% HDI=[-1.07, -0.44]) compared with action preparation (e.g., push vs. no action; Cohen's $d_z = 0.36$ , 95% HDI=[0.11, 0.62]) perhaps illustrating a more central role for visual information in timing in this context.

 The lack of differential effects for visual cues may be because peripheral and central visual cues differed in location along the horizontal plane only.
-When such cues possess depth - they are manipulated to either approach the viewer ("looming") or recede from view - differential effects are found with looming and not receding cues producing temporal dilation effects (New & Scholl, 2009).
-Although the latter effects are differential (they occur for one cue and not the other) the authors found little support for spatial selectivity.
-Instead, the overall pattern supported the same general overestimation pattern reported here - a general alerting rather than a spatially graded effect.

-Results are not fully consistent with Scalar Expectancy Theory (Church & Deluty, 1977; Gibbon, 1977a; Gibbon et al., 1984) - they do not offer convincing support for scalar invariance for two reasons.
-First, despite apparently good visual superimposition, Bayes Factor analyses of the Weber Ratios calculated for both experiments, supported the inclusion of the variable "range" in the second of the top 4 models with evidential support (relative to the null model) for Experiment 1 and for the model with the highest Bayes Factor for Experiment 2.
-Second, Bayesian Multilevel Logistic Regression that included normalised durations indicated lower temporal sensitivity in the short, compared the long duration range condition even though the effect was relatively small in magnitude.
+When such cues possess depth-they are manipulated to either approach the viewer ("looming") or recede from view-differential effects are found with looming and not receding cues producing temporal dilation effects (New & Scholl, 2009).
+Although the latter effects are differential (they occur for one cue and not the other), the authors found little support for spatial selectivity.
+Instead, the overall pattern supported the same general overestimation pattern reported here-a general alerting rather than a spatially graded effect.
+Results are not fully consistent with SET (Church & Deluty, 1977; Gibbon, 1977; Gibbon et al., 1984)-they do not offer convincing support for scalar invariance for two reasons.
+First, despite apparently good visual superimposition, Bayes factor analyses of the WRs calculated for both experiments supported the inclusion of the variable "range" in the second of the top four models with evidential support (relative to the null model) for Experiment 1 and for the model with the highest Bayes factor for Experiment 2.
+Second, Bayesian multilevel logistic regression that included normalised durations indicated lower temporal sensitivity in the short-, compared the long-duration range condition even though the effect was relatively small in magnitude.